CDCgov/covid19-forecast-hub/model-output/README.md

 ### `output_type`

-Values in the `output_type` column are either
+Values in the `output_type` column should be one of

--   "quantile" or
+-   `quantile`
--   "samples".
+-   `samples`

 This value indicates whether that row corresponds to a quantile forecast or sample trajectories for weekly incident hospital admissions.
-Samples can be submitted either for individual modeling tasks, where each `horizon` and `location` is treated independently, or as a part of a compound modeling task that encodes predictive statistical dependency across forecast `horizon`s and/or `location`s.
+Samples can either encode both temporal and spatial dependency across forecast `horizon`s and `location`s or just encode temporal dependency across `horizon` but treats each `location` independently.

 ### `output_type_id`
 Values in the `output_type_id` column specify identifying information for the output type.